Skip to main content

 Day-to-day tasks

-• buy items from salerooms, auctions, markets and private owners
+• attend salerooms, auctions, markets and meet with private owners

-• sell items to the public from a shop or stall in antique centres
+• sell items to the public from a shop or stall in an antiques centre

 • buy and sell items online